habibcilmd-cardiologist/dr-cil/content/en/services/crt-pacemaker/index.md

 {{< /alert >}}

 Cardiac resynchronization therapy (CRT) is an advanced treatment method that ensures synchronized heart function in heart failure patients.
 Also known as a three-chamber pacemaker, CRT improves pumping function by stimulating both ventricles of the heart simultaneously.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in CRT implantation.

 ## What is CRT?